rust-lang/rfcs/text/0000-http-index.md

 # Summary
 [summary]: #summary

 Selective download of the crates-io index over HTTP, similar to a solution used by Ruby's Bundler.
-Changes transport from an ahead-of-time Git clone to HTTP fetch as-needed, while keeping existing content and structure of the index.
+Changes transport from an ahead-of-time Git clone to HTTP fetch as-needed.
+The existing structure and content of the index can remain unchanged.
 Most importantly, the proposed solution works with static files and doesn't require custom server-side APIs.

 # Motivation
 [motivation]: #motivation